Bidirectional Text (BiDi)

 Handling of mixed left-to-right (LTR) and right-to-left (RTL) text, needed for Arabic and Hebrew in multilingual content.

-In HTML, the dir="rtl" attribute and <bdo> element control direction.
-CSS properties like direction and logical properties (margin-inline-start) are also important for BiDi support.
+In HTML, the dir="rtl" attribute and the <bdo> (Bidirectional Override) element explicitly control text direction.
+CSS properties like direction and logical properties (margin-inline-start, padding-inline-end, etc.) are also crucial for BiDi support.
+Using logical properties instead of physical ones (margin-left) enables automatic adaptation when switching between LTR and RTL layouts.